 While they do form mated pairs, this is as bloodlessly transactional as just about everything else with the Yuan-Ti.
 Females lay clutches of eggs, which are swiftly abandoned to the care of servants called broodguards.

 Purebloods produce other Purebloods, unless breeding with a higher caste – rare, since few in a higher caste would risk producing offspring of lower status.
 Yuan-Ti Purebloods would never choose to mate with a “lesser” species – unless of course, they’re doing so as part of a scheme of some kind.

 In terms of mechanics, the standard D&D 5E stats for Yuan-Ti Pureblood are as follows:

-Yuan-Ti Purebloods have immunity to poison (and the poisoned condition), 60 ft darkvision, and advantage against spells and other magical effects.
-In addition, they can innately cast Animal Friendship at will (but only on snakes) and can cast Poison Spray and Suggestion three times a day.
+Yuan-Ti Purebloods have poison immunity (and the poisoned condition), 60 ft darkvision, and advantage against spells and other magical effects.
+In addition, they can innately cast the following three times a day; Animal Friendship at will (but only on snakes), Suggestion and Poison Spray inflicting poison damage on a failed CON save.
 They also have Multiattack, allowing two attacks per round.

 Yuan-Ti Playable Race 5e

 But while usually encountered as monsters in 5E, Yuan-Ti Purebloods can also be a 5E playable race.
 The rules for a playable version of Yuan-Ti Purebloods (among other monsters) are found in Volo’s Guide to Monsters.